kschu91/puppet-gogs/README.md

 ### What gogs affects

-* Gogs will be installed in `/opt/gogs` by default.
+* Gogs will be installed in `/opt/gogs` (can be changed).
-* A service will be installed with an init script (by default the service is called `gogs`).
+* A service will be installed with an init script.
 * By default a user and the correspendig group will be created (can be turned off).

-Beside from that nothing else is affected on your system.
+* `curl`, `wget`, `tar`, `git` will be installed if not already installed on your system.
+* On `RedHat` and `CentOS` the `initscripts` package will be installed if not already done.
+* On `Debian` and `Ubuntu` the `software-properties-common` package will be installed if not already done.

 ### Setup Requirements

-`MySQL` or `PostgreSQL` and `git` are not being installed by this module.
-Make sure those services are installed before using this module.
+`MySQL` or `PostgreSQL` are not being installed by this module.
+Make sure those services are installed before using Gogs.
-Have a look at the [prerequisites documentation of Gogs](https://gogs.io/docs/installation) for quick step into it.
+Have a look at the [prerequisites documentation of Gogs](https://gogs.io/docs/installation) for a quick step into it.

-On `RedHat` and `CentOS` you have to make sure the `initscripts` package is installed, since this is not installed by default on this distributions.

-Just to be complete: `curl`, `wget` and `tar` system packages are required at the moment.
+> **Note**: Currently puppet 3 and 4 is supported.
+But the support of puppet 3.x will be dropped in future versions this module.

 ### Beginning with gogs